vaughnw128/vaughnw128/README.md

 Hello!

-My name is Vaughn Woerpel, and I'm a third year Computing Security student at Rochester Institute of Technology desperately searching for jobs.
+My name is Vaughn Woerpel, and I'm a fourth year Computing Security student at Rochester Institute of Technology desperately searching for jobs.

 Previously a Security Engineering and Analysis intern at New Relic.